VaneVillanuevaCollao/VaneVillanuevaCollao.github.io/research.md

 ## Selected Publications

-* **Cryptoexchanges as Imperfect Cryptogatekeepers in Decentralized Finance (American Business Law Journal, forthcoming)** *
+* **Cryptoexchanges as Imperfect Cryptogatekeepers in Decentralized Finance (American Business Law Journal, forthcoming)**
 <!---	<details>
   <summary><span class='icon-right'></span> Abstract</summary><p>-->
-I argue that cryptoexchanges have become critical market infrastructures while avoiding many of the governance obligations historically associated with exchange regulation.
-A companion article, Cryptoauditors, examines the emergence of specialized auditing firms that provide verification services in technologically complex markets.
-In Cryptogatekeepers as a Response to Conflicts of Interest in Decentralized Finance (Northwestern J. Tech.
-Intell.
-Prop.), I develop a theoretical framework explaining how private governance actors can partially compensate for the absence of traditional institutional safeguards.

-Collectively, this work demonstrates that technological systems redistribute governance functions rather than eliminate them and provides a foundation for regulatory approaches that preserve accountability while supporting innovation.
+This article challenges the assumption that decentralized finance eliminates intermediaries, arguing instead that cryptoexchanges transform and reconcentrate intermediation.
+It demonstrates that cryptoexchanges perform many of the governance and market functions traditionally associated with stock exchanges while operating outside comparable regulatory frameworks.
+By conceptualizing cryptoexchanges as imperfect cryptogatekeepers, the article explains how re-intermediation generates new conflicts of interest and governance challenges, and proposes a framework for strengthening accountability and market integrity in digital financial markets.

 <!--- </p></details>-->

 <br>